StefanAvra/fotoparadies-orders-cli/README.md

 It uses the same api your browser would contact when using the website.

 ## Installation
+Note: it's in alpha, a lot of the functionality is still in work.

 You can install it from PyPi
 ```
 pip install --user fotoparadies-orders-cli-avra
 ```

 I do not provide the api endpoint.
 You will need to set this up on your own.
-If there is an ```api_endpoint.txt``` in the current path the program will load its content as the endpoint.
+If there is an ```fotoparadies_api_endpoint.txt``` in the user's home directory the program will load its content as the endpoint.
 You can also specify the endpoint in your environment variables as ```FOTOPARADIES_API_URL```.
 If your default shell is bash you can use:

 ```bash
 echo 'export FOTOPARADIES_API_URL=<API_URL>' >> ~/.bash_profile
 ```

-The env variable will be prioritized over ```api_endpoint.txt```.
+The env variable will be prioritized over ```fotoparadies_api_endpoint.txt```.

 ## Usage